-First of all they both are loaded with vitamins and antioxidants.
-Jalapenos have so much vitamin C int hem I can almost feel those germs bouncing off of me.
-They’re even better than eating an orange.
-Capsaicin, a nutrient found in abundance in jalapenos, may also prevent cancer, bacterial infections and even aid in weight loss.
+Capsaicin, the nutrient that makes a hot pepper SPICEY!
+Found in abundance in jalapenos, capsaicin may prevent cancer, bacterial infections and even aid in weight loss.
 And who doesn’t need that after one too many Christmas cookie?

 Then there’s the cilantro.
 I love it!
-And I’m so happy that I’m not counted in that small part of the general population who think cilantro tastes like soap. (about 4-14 percent).
+And I’m so happy that I’m not counted in that small part of the general population who think cilantro tastes like soap (about 4-14 percent of you).

 For those of us who are in the cilantro-loving camp, you’ll be happy to know that it’s so good for us.
-It’s thought to be a detoxifier, which means it helps the body get rid of any toxic heavy metals and other nasty things we don’t need to have inhabiting it.
+Cilantro is thought to be a detoxifier.
+It helps the body get rid of any toxic heavy metals and other nasty things we don’t need to have hanging around.